-The download package also include a command-line equivalent that can output in CSV format, Autorunsc.exe.
+The download package also includes a command-line equivalent that can output in CSV format, Autorunsc.exe.

-Not only will Autoruns verify the authenticity of everything being loaded in to Windows through cryptographic signatures, it also recognizes files that have been tampered with.
-Using the Hide all the Microsoft entries, and you can also spot potentially unwanted or dangerous entries, Crapware and third-party auto-starting images that have been added to your system and easily disable it with this wonderful tool.
+Not only will Autoruns verify the authenticity of everything being loaded into Windows through cryptographic signatures, but it also recognizes files that have been tampered with.
+Using the Hide all the Microsoft entries, and you can also spot potentially unwanted or dangerous entries, Crapware, and third-party auto-starting images that have been added to your system and easily disable it with this wonderful tool.

 We have already seen several freeware to manage start up programs.
-Among third-party freeware, WinPatrol would more than suffice, as it also keeps a watch on the changes made to you system, But power users who are looking for a powerful tool to understand and control all that starts up with Windows – Autoruns would the be tool to go in for.
+Among third-party freeware, WinPatrol would more than suffice, as it also keeps a watch on the changes made to you system, But power users who are looking for a powerful tool to understand and control all that starts up with Windows – Autoruns would the be a tool to go in for.
 Go get it at TechNet.